Large Language Models and Games: A Survey and Roadmap: Roles of LLMs in Games

-One of the first notable text-based adventures managed by a fine-tuned version of GPT-2 is \textit{AI Dungeon} \cite{hua_playing_2020}. \textit{AI Dungeon}\footnote{\url{https://play.aidungeon.com/}} is an online interactive chat-based storytelling application where the player takes actions through semantic input alone.
+One of the first notable text adventures managed by a fine-tuned version of GPT-2 is \textit{AI Dungeon} \cite{hua_playing_2020}.
+It is an online\footnote{\url{https://play.aidungeon.com/}} interactive chat-based storytelling application where the player takes actions through language input alone.
 The LLM continues the story based on the player's input, in the fashion of a human GM.
 The game has evolved since its creation to make use of more recent LLM models, which the player can choose from before starting a play session.
-Different game world settings are also offered, and players are also able to share the stories they create.
+Different gameworld settings are also offered, and players are also able to share the stories they create.
 Similar games have emerged online ever since\footnote{\url{https://koboldai.net}, \url{https://www.hiddendoor.co}}, and a freely available code repository, \emph{Kobold AI Client}\footnote{\url{https://github.com/KoboldAI/KoboldAI-Client}}, allows a local or remote installation of a client for such LLM-run games.
 Some of these games also use Stable Diffusion text-to-image models \cite{Rombach_2022_StableDiff} to generate visuals accompanying different parts of the narrative.
+More recent work \cite{you2024dungeons} investigates how different characterizations of the GM and their way of presenting events to the players impacts the overall experience in TTRPGs.
+This study presented an online interface for a custom game based on a \emph{Dungeons \& Dragons} (TSR, 1974) fantasy setting.
+LLMs were ascribed different GM roles through a number of prompts, and human players participated in 45-minute games (split into 3 sub-sessions), with an overall positive response to the automated GM.